huntabyte/shadcn-svelte/apps/www/src/content/components/data-table.md

 </div>
 ```

-See the [selected row docs](https://svelte-headless-table.bryanmylee.com/docs/plugins/add-selected-rows) for more information on how to customize the pagination behavior.
+See the [selected row docs](https://svelte-headless-table.bryanmylee.com/docs/plugins/add-selected-rows) for more information on how to customize the selection behavior.

 </Steps>